An Introduction to Basic Electronics

 A microcontroller excels at interfacing with the external world via sensors, switches, lights, transducers, relays, motors, etc. Whereas, microprocessors excel at processing massive amounts of data very quickly.

-Arduino is family of development kits based on 8-bit microcontrollers from Atmel.
+Arduino is a family of development kits based on 8-bit microcontrollers from Atmel.
 An 8-bit microcontroller is sufficient for fairly simple applications.

 But for more advanced applications requiring faster processing speed and more memory, a 32-bit microcontroller should be used.
 The most popular 32-bit microcontrollers are based on the Arm Cortex-M architecture.